crontab/Multiplexer/README.md

 }
 ```

-Then an instantiation of a multiplexer singleton may look like:
+Then an instantiation of a multiplexer singleton will look like:

 ```swift
 let myProfile = Multiplexer<UserProfile>(onFetch: { onResult in